Intelligent design

-ID seeks to challenge the methodological naturalism inherent in modern science, though proponents concede that they have yet to produce a scientific theory.
+ID seeks to challenge the methodological naturalism inherent in modern science.
 As a positive argument against evolution, ID proposes an analogy between natural systems and human artifacts, a version of the theological argument from design for the existence of God.
 ID proponents then conclude by analogy that the complex features, as defined by ID, are evidence of design.
 Critics of ID find a false dichotomy in the premise that evidence against evolution constitutes evidence for design.